 - Pour the dressing over the salad and toss to coat.
 Taste and add more lemon juice, if desired.
 I usually

 - Serve!
 I love serving pita and hummus on the side.
 Leftover salad can be stored in an airtight container in the fridge for several days.
 The flavour of the salad tends to mellow quite a bit the longer the dressing is on it, so I always add a bit more lemon juice right before enjoying the leftovers to enliven the flavours again.

 *To cook lentils, rinse lentils through a fine mesh sieve and drain.
 Place in a pot and add a few inches of water to cover.
 Bring to a boil, then turn down heat to medium-high and cook, stirring occasionally and adding more water as needed, until lentils are tender but not falling apart, about 25 minutes.
 If you can’t find French green lentils, brown lentils or regular green lentils will work, but they fall apart more easily.

 **If you have a food processor, the grater attachment makes short work of grating carrots.
-I sometimes use 2 cups of chopped kale and 2 cups of grated carrots (which is what I did when I photographed this salad).
-Either way is delicious!

 ***If you don’t like mint, use parsley, cilantro, or basil instead.

 ****Freshly toasted nuts and seeds are tastiest and healthiest.
 To toast walnuts or sunflower seeds, preheat oven to 325 degrees F. Place nuts or seeds on a baking sheet and toast for 8-10 minutes, or until fragrant and lightly browned.